icstechsales/think2019lab-domino-integration/_docs/Alexa Integration/AlexaVacationsApplication.md

 3. You need to have a **NodeRED instance** that is reachable from the internet.
 Actually, it is the URL of this instance that will be required to fill the Endpoint property of the Amazon ALEXA Skill.

 4. When installing and configuring your NodeRED instance, <strong style="color:red">do NOT FORGET</strong> to install the <strong style="color: #FEC70B; background-color: black">dominodb nodejs package</strong> [as detailed here](../info-intro/).

+5. The NodeRED skill implementation makes a reference to a [Domino V10 logo](https://icstechsales.github.io/think2019lab-domino-integration/docs/images/dominoV10.png).
+This logo is retrieved from this site.
+Feel free to change the referene to a different image.

-5. In order for the flow to properly function, you need to remember to configure the `amazonPin` field in the **DemoConfig DB**.
+6. In order for the flow to properly function, you need to remember to configure the `amazonPin` field in the **DemoConfig DB**.
 This **must be a 4 digit number** in order for the Amazon ALEXA Skill to properly process it.
 ![Amazon ALEXAPIN Code Setting](../images/AlexaIntegration/Alexa-pinCode-setting.png)

 <h2>Using the skill</h2>